 The Schönbrunn menagerie featured a circular design, radiating out from a central pavilion built in 1759.
 This layout can still be seen today in the southeast part of the modern zoo, just behind the main entrance.
-As can the original baroque pavilion, which is now a restaurant:
+That original baroque pavilion still exists and now houses a restaurant: